Case Study - Description

 - Develop a case study with a series of questions to guide students’ analysis.
 Distribute the case to students, such as using a page as a course assignment or discussion in Canvas.

 - Identify your expectations for students to work on the case.
 For example, the timeframe or the point(s) of view for students.
-Also consider, how you expect to monitor or assess the group process, the format of the end product.
+Also consider, how you expect to monitor or assess the group process, and the format of the end product.

 - Consider your interest in assessing the groups' process, and how that impacts technology needs.
 For example, you may want to establish separate assignments for students to submit in-progress reports or reflections on their group experience.